Split the half vanilla bean lengthwise and scrape out the seeds. Put the seeds, pod

 and discard bean.
 Stir in the bourbon

-and maple extract.
+.
 Place the bowl with the custard into a large bowl of ice.
 Let it cool, stirring occasionally.

 Transfer mixture to an ice cream